erinliu805/cs326-final-lambda/docs/final.md

 8. ### Database:
 #### A final up-to-date representation of your database including a brief description of each of the entities in your data model and their relationships if any.
+Our database is powered by MongoDB.
+It has two collections, one for users and one for posts.
+Users are stored as documents with a username field, email field, and hashedpassword field.
+The hashedpassword field stores a hash of the user's password, and is used for authentication purposes by comparing it to the hash of the submitted password.
+The username and email must be unique (not used by any other user in the database).
+The post collection stores posts as a document with an _id field, a title field, a content field, and an author field(username of user who submitted the post).
+The _id of each post is generated as a timestamp from the moment the post was submitted, and is used to identify a post for the delete and update operations.
+Both users and posts have fully functional CRUD operations, though the read function for posts reads posts from most recent to least recent instead of searching by post ID.

 9. ### URL Routes/Mappings:
 #### A final up-to-date table of all the URL routes that your application supports and a short description of what those routes are used for.
 You should also indicate any authentication and permissions on those routes.